Where were you born?

 The language barrier was one of the most difficult challenges to deal with.
 It’s not that I had a hard time communicating with the locals, since practically everyone speaks English.
 However, I found it much harder to learn Italian than I thought it would be.
 I realized a month in that my expectation to become fluent might have been too ambitious in a place where English is so common.
 In order to become fluent in Florence, you really have to study it intensively and force yourself to practice 24/7.

 What are some of your career goals?

 My ultimate goal is to work in editorial someday at Hearst or Condé Nast.
 I am also interested in event planning, marketing, and public relations.
 Ideally I will be able to work abroad, because I loved studying abroad so much and discovered an abundance of benefits to living outside the United States.

 What made you want to start a blog?

 Writing has been a passion of mine ever since I could read and write.
-I continue to journal on a daily basis, for it’s how I destress.
+I continue to journal on a daily basis; it’s how I destress.
 I decided to start a blog so my friends and family could keep up with my study abroad adventures.
 I also knew it would help me build my portfolio.

 What advice do you have for college students with similar editorial aspirations?